 The Salamandra project, located in Durango State, Mexico, was acquired through staking and an option to purchase a 100% interest in certain claims comprising the central 900 hectares of the project area.
 During 2017, the Company renegotiated the terms of this option agreement such that it acquired a 100% interest in the 900 hectares by making a final payment of US\$25,000 bringing the total paid for these claims to US\$250,000.
-These claims are subject to a 0.5% net smelter returns royalty ("NSR") that can be purchased from the owner for US\$500,000.
+These claims are subject to a 0.5% NSR that can be purchased from the owner for US\$500,000.